Gbeminiyi-S/Gbeminiyi-S/README.md

-<h3>A passionate backend developer from Nigeria and a Software Engineering student with ALx</h3>
+<h3>A backend developer from Nigeria and a Software Engineering student with ALx</h3>

 - 📝 I regularly write articles on [https://gbeminiyi.hashnode.dev/](https://gbeminiyi.hashnode.dev/)